kandpaladiti/100-days-of-code/log.md

 Cheers to the wonders of deployments and learnings yet to come.
 I'm currently 73% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**

+N/A

+### Day 74: October 6, 2022

+**Today's Progress**:

+And the summary of my day goes like: -

+Web Development:
+- freeCodeCamp JS Intermediate exercises

+Programming:
+-       Truth and False Values in JS
+-       Equality Operators in JS

+**Thoughts**:

+Cheers to the wonders of deployments and learnings yet to come.
+I'm currently 74% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

+**Link to work:**